Baking bread is a joy, and your house will smell like a bakery when making this Easy No-Knead Bread. Plus, you'll save time and have less mess!

 What a fond memory!
 I can imagine the screen door slamming behind them as they ran out, caudling their warm bounty.

 There's all that to say and without Maw-maw's "Pain de Femme" recipe.
 Sad, isn't it?
-After inquiring about it to many, no one has it.
+After inquiring about it with many, I found that no one has it.
 Then, my Aunt Martha sent me an easy no-knead bread recipe she thought was close to how Maw-maw made hers.
 It's not as dense, but it'll do for now.

 Ingredients